idosdba/gettingandcleaningdata/CodeBook.md

 the tidy data set.

 **Variable Names:**

-The original variables had characters that were not very suitable for processing and human readability.
-So changed the names as per following.
+* The original variable names had characters that were not very suitable for processing and human readability.
-- Changed to lower case
-- Removed "-" character
-- Removed "()"
-- Removed the digits and space and the beginning
-- Changed "-" to "."

-For example: the variable name "1 tBodyAcc-mean()-X" changed to "tbodyacc.mean.x"

-After calculating the averages in the tidy data set, the variable names are changed to enclose them as in "avg(variablename)".
-So, the average of tbodyacc.mean.x for each subject and each activity is represented by variable "avg(tbodyacc.mean.x)"
+* Please refer to the accompanying "README.md" for further explanation on the new variable names.

 **For each record it is provided:**
 - Activity descriptive name